ibm-cloud-docs/solution-tutorials/mean-stack.md

    ```
    {: codeblock}

 4. Once the code has been pushed, you should be able to view the app in your browser.
 A host name has been generated that can looks like: `https://mean-stack.<CE_SUBDOMAIN>.ca-tor.codeengine.appdomain.cloud/`.
-The `CE_SUBDOMAIN` is a variable that is [injected into your project and its value](/docs/codeengine?topic=codeengine-inside-env-vars#inside-env-vars-app){: external} determined during the creation of your project.
+The `CE_SUBDOMAIN` is a variable that is [injected into your project and its value](/docs/codeengine?topic=codeengine-inside-env-vars#inside-env-vars-app) determined during the creation of your project.
 You can get your application URL from the console dashboard or command line.
 Once you access the application, it should look like this:

    ![Live App](images/solution7/live-app.png){: caption="Live App" caption-side="bottom"}